 (A thermoacidophile is an extremophilic microorganism that is both thermophilic and acidophilic; i.e., it can grow under conditions of high temperature and low pH).

-(Here on Earth, phosphine is found in our intestines, in the feces of badgers and penguins, and in some deep sea worms, as well as other biological environments associated with anaerobic organisms)
+(Here on Earth, phosphine is found in our intestines, in the feces of badgers and penguins, and some deep-sea worms, as well as other biological environments associated with anaerobic organisms)